Bain family murders: First trial

 David Bain's first trial lasted three weeks and took place at the Dunedin High Court in May 1995.
 The Crown case was that David shot his mother, two sisters and brother before going out on his morning paper run at about 5.45am.
 There was a struggle with his brother.
 He returned to the house about an hour later, typed a message on the computer that said "Sorry, you are the only one who deserved to stay" and then waited in the lounge for his father to come in from the caravan before shooting him in the head.
 He then rang emergency services.

 The defence case was that Robin shot and killed his wife and children, then turned on the computer, typed in the message to his son and committed suicide.
 David returned from his paper round, found his family members dead and rang emergency services.

 Dean Cottle, a witness who was expected to testify for the defence that Laniet was intending to expose an incestuous relationship with her father, failed to show up at court when called.
 Cottle provided a written statement to this effect but Justice Williamson found him unreliable as a witness and, in his absence, ruled against admission of his testimony.
-So whether Laniet intended to disclose allegations of incest against her father prior to the killings was not presented to the trial jury.
+Whether Laniet intended to disclose allegations of incest against her father prior to the killings was not presented to the trial jury.

 As a result, neither the prosecution nor the defence put forward any evidence about motive at the trial.
 The Crown prosecutor told the jury during his summing up, "It is beyond comprehension.
 We can't understand it.
 Your job is to work out who did it, not to worry about why it happened.
 We will probably never know why."
 Justice Neil Williamson told the jury that the Crown said "... that these events were so bizarre and abnormal that it was impossible for the human mind to conceive of any logical or reasonable explanation".

 At the conclusion of the trial, David was convicted by the jury on five counts of murder and sentenced to life imprisonment with a sixteen-year non-parole period.